yukyungkoh/job-postings-data-project/1_categorize-jobs/README.md

 ## 3: Unsupervised Learning

-I use clustering and topic modeling (e.g., k-means, LDA) to group similar job titles without predefined labels.
+I use clustering and topic modeling (e.g., k-means, LDA) to group similar jobs without predefined labels, again using job posting contents.

 **✅ Advantages:**
 - No need for labeled data